v3vapp/binance-custom-order-api/README.md

 ## Disclaimer
 The order-creating logic inside this system is customized complicatedly depending on my trading ideas.
 Consider this app as a mock.
-Remember that it's always your responsibility whatever happens to you.
+Always remember that it's your responsibility whatever happens to you with this system.